 Moral: courage; compassion; gratitude; honesty and Integrity; justice; humility or modesty; self-discipline; tolerance; respect

 Performance: resilience; perseverance; grit and determination; leadership; teamwork; motivation or ambition; confidence

 Intellectual: reflection; focus; critical thinking; reason and judgement; curiosity; communication; resourcefulness; open-mindedness

-In line with developing our boys’ character, we have decided that our theme for the year will be “Growing Goodness” and to assist us in doing so we will use the Fruit of the Spirit as highlighted in Galatians Chapter 5.
-There are nine fruits of the spirit, that Paul speaks about: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
+In line with developing our boys’ characters, we have decided that our theme for the year will be “Growing Goodness”, and to assist us in this we will use the Fruit of the Spirit as highlighted in Galatians Chapter 5.
+There are nine fruit of the spirit that Paul speaks about: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.